marcolaux/asus-g14-fedora/README.md

-# Fedora 33 Setup with an ASUS Zephyrus G14 GA401IV
+# Fedora 33 Setup with an ASUS Zephyrus G14 2020 and 2021 models

 ---

 This Git repo describes how I setup the ASUS Zephyrus G14 (GA401IV) with Fedora 33 including a GNOME Shell extension to switch between GPUs and ROG profiles.

+This also should work with the 2021 models as the new custom kernel is in here.

 ## Installation process